openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 - [ ] Create a list of collaborators/contributors in the repository for historical reference.
 - [ ] Address any outstanding issues or pull requests with a closing message explaining the status.
 - [ ] Update project website, charter, and README to reflect the Stage
-- [ ] Mark project in the CPC repo's README.md as "Complete"
+- [ ] Mark project in the CPC repo's README.md as "Feature-Complete"
 - [ ] Update security policy (see [PROJECT_SECURITY_REPORTING](https://github.com/openjs-foundation/cross-project-council/blob/main/PROJECT_SECURITY_REPORTING.md)) (if applicable)

 ## VI.
+Sunsetting Project Checklist

+Projects that have announced an end-of-life date for maintenance activities and are therefore transitioning to Sunsetting stage should follow this checklist.
+Tasks will be completed together with the CPC and Foundation staff.
+The goal is to provide clear communication about the end-of-life timeline while continuing maintenance until the announced date.
+If you have any questions or need help, the OpenJS Foundation CPC is available to assist.

+### Prepare Project For Sunsetting

+- [ ] Decide in collaboration with the CPC on the end-of-life date for when maintenance will cease

+### Community Communication

+- [ ] Announce the end-of-life date and intention to eventually archive the project through all available channels, such as the project's mailing list, social media, and GitHub itself
+- [ ] Provide a clear explanation for why the project is sunsetting and, if possible, recommend alternatives or forks
+- [ ] Open a discussion for community feedback and potential maintainers interested in forking or taking over the project before the end-of-life date

+### Project Updates

+- [ ] Update project website, charter, and README to reflect Sunsetting stage
+- [ ] Mark project in the CPC repo's README.md as "Sunsetting"

+## VII.
 Archived Project Checklist

 Projects that are transitioning to Archived should follow this checklist.
 Tasks will be completed together with the CPC and Foundation staff.
 The goal is to make sure that the Foundation is able to make required changes to the project if the need arises, and revive the project should this become desirable.
 If you have any questions or need help, the OpenJS Foundation CPC is available to assist.

 ### Prepare Project For Archiving

-- [ ] Decide in collaboration with the CPC whether the project needs to be Archived or whether a call for maintenance is warranted.
-- [ ] Ensure all critical issues and pull requests are resolved or properly documented.
+- [ ] Ensure all critical issues and pull requests are resolved or properly documented
-- [ ] Before archiving, thoroughly review the repository for any sensitive data such as credentials, API keys, or personal information that should not be publicly archived.
+- [ ] Before archiving, thoroughly review the repository for any sensitive data such as credentials, API keys, or personal information that should not be publicly archived
-- [ ] Release a final version of the project, if applicable, marking or tagging it clearly as the last official release.
+- [ ] Release a final version of the project, if applicable, marking or tagging it clearly as the last official release

-### Community Communication

-- [ ] Announce the intention to archive the project well in advance through all available channels, such as the project's mailing list, social media, and GitHub itself.
-- [ ] Provide a clear explanation for why the project is being archived and, if possible, recommend alternatives or forks.
-- [ ] Open a discussion for community feedback and potential maintainers interested in forking or taking over the project

 ### Archive Related Materials